Mixed Berry Oatmeal Bake

 How to Make Berry Baked Oatmeal

-You are only a few steps away from enjoying a bowl of this hearty oatmeal bake.
+• Preparations.
 Preheat the oven to 375°F and spray a 2-quart baking pan with nonstick cooking spray.
 Then wash and dry the berries, cutting any larger ones in half or quarters.
-Now you are ready to get started.

-Make oat mixture.
+• Make oat mixture.
 In a bowl, toss the oats, baking powder, and salt together to combine.
 Then add the milk, maple syrup, egg, and vanilla, and mix well.

-Add berries.
+• Add berries.
 Gently stir in the berries to avoid breaking them up or mashing them.
 Pour the mixture into the prepared baking pan.

-Bake and serve.
+• Bake and serve.
 Place the pan in the oven and bake for about 20 minutes.
-Let it cool slightly before spooning into bowls to serve.
+Let it cool slightly before spooning it into bowls to serve.
 Give each serving a drizzle of milk before enjoying it, if you like.

 Berry Oatmeal Bake in a round pan on a stack of pink napkin, white, and striped cloth napkins.